It is the sliding or displacement of one vertebra in comparison with another.

 Which are the risk factors?

 The risk factors for spondylolisthesis include a family history of back problems.
-People born with a defect in the pars interarticular of the spine (a condition called spondylolysis) have an increased risk of isthmic spondylolisthesis.
+People born with a defect in the pars interarticular spine (a condition called spondylolysis) have an increased risk of isthmic spondylolisthesis.

 Other risk factors include a history of repetitive trauma or hyperextension of the lower back or lumbar spine.